Francis in the Navy

 Francis in the Navy is a 1955 American black-and-white comedy film from Universal-International, produced by Stanley Rubin and directed by Arthur Lubin.
 The film stars Donald O'Connor and Martha Hyer, and marked the first credited film role of Clint Eastwood.
 The distinctive voice of Francis is a voice-over by actor Chill Wills.

 This is the sixth film in Universal-International Francis the Talking Mule series.

 Plot

 U.S. Army officer Lt.
 Peter Sterling gets mistaken for his lookalike in the U.S. Navy, Bosun's Mate 'Slicker' Donevan, and as a result gets promptly shipped to Donevan's base.
 With his old pal Francis, Sterling continues his military career misadventures, this time in the Navy.

+Getting word that Francis is about to be sold at auction, Sterling arrives at the Coronado base to bid for him---but is pickpocketed and must watch the Navy buy Francis as a lab test animal.